pakerfeldt/node-red-contrib-temperature-controller/README.md

 A universal thermostat that can be used to alternately control a cooling unit and a heat source, for example, a refrigerator and a heating plate.

 ## Details
-Regularly send temperature measurements to this node, and it will instruct you on when to turn on/off your cooling and heating unit to reach the target temperature.
+You should regularly send temperature measurements to this node's input, and it will instruct you on when to turn on/off your cooling and heating unit to reach the target temperature.

 ### Target temperature (°C)
 This is your wanted temperature.